 In a confidential internal report dated February 22, KPMG Mexico details that a "small group" of company employees used Microsoft's Azure Blob Storage storage service to host confidential information without passwords nor security controls, so these data were in view of anyone with access to the Internet for three months.

-In the communication sent to El Economista on Monday, Cabrera Siles assured that on February 26, the data protection authority, Inai, "made a request for information to KPMG in Mexico regarding this event."
+In the communication sent to El Economista on Monday, Cabrera Siles assured that on February 26, the data protection authority, Inai, "requested information to KPMG in Mexico regarding this event."
 For reasons of confidentiality and that the investigation is ongoing, he added, "we can not comment on anything additional."

 According to the communication from Cabrera Siles, KPMG Mexico "KPMG's security and information protection programs are among our highest priorities.
 Our ability to provide high-quality services that our customers expect has not been affected in any way."